 When you learn free-motion quilting with Free-Motion Mastery in a Month, you quilt one 12" block each day.
 Then, at the end of the lessons, you trim the blocks to 10" x 10", cut them into pieces, and recombine them in a cool design to make a quilt.
 Seeing all those "ugly" blocks turn into a beautiful quilt is about as exciting to me as Cinderella's fairy godmother dressing her for the ball!

-I designed the FMM30 Square-Up Ruler to have all the features I wanted for getting creative with my blocks, and in this post I'm going to show you how to use them.
-You'll be amazed at everything I packed into one little ruler!
+I designed the FMM30 Square-Up Ruler to have all the features I wanted for getting creative with my blocks, and in this post I'm going to show you how to use it.
+You'll be amazed at everything I packed into one little ruler and all the cool ways you can use it!

 All of my FMM30 quilt patterns are based on a 10" pre-quilted block, so the outside dimension of the ruler is 10" on three sides for squaring up the block to 10" x 10".
 But when you cut a yard of fabric into 12 blocks, the blocks start out as 12" by 10-1/2" (if the fabric is 42" wide) or 11" (if the fabric is 44" wide).
 So, I made the ruler 11" high in case you want to trim the blocks to 10" x 11", as in my Bamboo Beauty pattern.